Doctor of Philosophy in Brain and Cognitive Sciences Fields

 9.901Responsible Conduct in Science2

-Must complete two for a grade of B or higher:
+Must complete one of the subjects listed below with a grade of B or higher:

 Systems Neuroscience Core I